aminnie/Ketron-EVM-MIDI-Controller/README.md

 ### Connecting the EVM Controller to your EVM Module:

 - The Ketron EVM expects all attached MIDI devices to be powered up before you start it up.
 It will not detect devices on the USB or MIDI ports that is not switched on or added after EVM power up.
 - The Macropad has a single USB port that is used to connect to the EVM, and as a result of the EVM  power up connect requirement, we have to power it via a USB hub that provides external power.
 This is an example USB Hub that works:  Wenter 5 Ports USB 3.0 Hub (https://www.amazon.com/gp/product/B0BMFDLRSQ/ref=ewc_pr_img_1?smid=ATSSJE5RHO7GG&psc=1).
 The powered USB hub can also be used to charge a tablet if you use that to wirelessly control the EVM.
+Some Y-splitter USB cables may also work if you prefer to connect a cell phone charger battery for instance to power the unit.

 ### Loading customized code into the EVM Controller: